cssnr/portainer-stack-deploy-action/README.md

 # Portainer Stack Deploy Action

-Deploy or Update a Portainer Stack from a GitHub Repository.
-Currently, supports repository and file deployments and updates.
+Deploy or Update a Portainer Stack from a GitHub Repository or Compose File.
+Supports most features including specifying the repository, compose file, environment variables and much more...

 This action is written from the ground up in VanillaJS and is not a fork/clone of existing actions.